 Integral to the value of the commons is the "sense of place" described in the nomination form for inclusion on the National Register of Historic Places.
 That character is a unique composite of setting, historic legacy, and community life that is strong yet vulnerable to gradual erosion on many fronts.
 The threats are both from without, in the form of ever encroaching urbanization, and internal in the form of diminished communal contribution and physical integrity.
-The Town recently updated the nomination to better define the landscape elements and more recent historic periods as a means of strengthening the document as a basis and guide to preserving its historic integrity.
+The Town recently updated the nomination to better define the landscape elements and more recent historic integrity.
 The Development and Preservation Strategies element of the Plan, Section 9, contains descriptions of the character-defining features identified in the nomination, the roles they play in the Town's heritage and recommendations for their preservation.